Preservation Durham leads free walking (and one biking) tours on Saturdays.

 The tours are designed for anyone who has a bike and is comfortable riding on a city street.
 The tour is guided by a docent who is an experienced cyclist and lasts about 90 minutes.
 BYOB – bring your own bike.

-Explore Durham’s Civil Rights Legacy with PD’s walking tour.
-This exciting tour focuses on many of the sites in downtown Durham that were important during the 1950s and 60s Civil Rights movement, including the Durham County Courthouse, the Arts Center (originally Durham High School and later City Hall), and the Kress and Woolworth buildings, sites of sit-in protests.
+This exciting tour focuses on many of the sites in downtown Durham that were important during the 1950s and 60s Civil Rights movement, including the Durham County Courthouse, the Arts Center (originally Durham High School and later City Hall), the Kress and Woolworth buildings, sites of sit-in protests and the “Confronting Change” exhibit at the Carolina Theatre.
 Learn about the contributions of ordinary Durham residents to the struggle for equality as well as local leaders like Floyd McKissick and national figures like Dr. Martin Luther King, Jr. who brought America’s attention to the campaign for civil rights in the Bull City.

 Explore Downtown Durham and learn how it has transformed itself from an industrial center to the City of Medicine.
 Docents describe the history of many of the landmark buildings that make up the Downtown Historic District, listed on the National Register of Historic Places since 1977.
 Featured on the tour are the 1915 First National Bank, the 1921 Mechanics and Farmers Bank Building, and Preservation Durham’s one-time home, the Snow Building, built in 1933.